 After a week that saw the shameful European Super League dominate the headlines, we travel to take on one of the main culprits in Liverpool this weekend.
+If you are betting on this game, use the Paddy Power refer a friend program to get started.

 Safety is not certain, but results over the past three weeks have given us some much needed breathing space at the bottom, with our 3-2 win over West Ham handing us an eight-point lead over 18th place Fulham.